Something To Watch Before Buying Boston Scientific Corporation (NYSE:BSX)

 Is the stock of BSX attractive?

 In related news, EVP Pres MedSurg, Pierce David A sold 14,793 shares of the company’s stock in a transaction that recorded on Apr 17.
 The sale was performed at an average price of 38.00, for a total value of 562,134.
 As the sale deal closes, the EVP & Pres, Interven Cardio, Ballinger Kevin J. now sold 1,796 shares of the company’s stock, valued at 68,338.
-Also, EVP & Pres, Interven Cardio, Ballinger Kevin J. sold 15,783 shares of the company’s stock in a deal that was recorded on Mar 02.
-The shares were price at an average price of 37.21 per share, with a total market value of 587,221.
+Also, SVP & Pres, Neuromodulation, Nanavaty Maulik sold 16,763 shares of the company’s stock in a deal that was recorded on Mar 02.
+The shares were price at an average price of 37.47 per share, with a total market value of 628,183.
 Following this completion of acquisition, the EVP Pres MedSurg, Pierce David A now holds 3,485 shares of the company’s stock, valued at 132,430.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 0.30%.

 21 out of 25 analysts covering the stock have rated it a Buy, while 2 have maintained a Hold recommendation on Boston Scientific Corporation.
 0 analysts has assigned a Sell rating on the BSX stock.
 The 12-month mean consensus price target for the company’s shares has been set at $43.55.